A Brief

 Current Situation;- Engaging the Committee of Experts

-The current situation is that the CoE of experts has not declared the issue of religious courts contentious and yet we know they have decided
+The current situation is that the CoE of experts has not declared the issue of religious courts contentious and yet we know they have decided to include religious courts in the draft constitution that they are soon to present before the parliamentary select committee’s constitutional affairs?

-What is their position on the issue?
-Kenyans have been actively trying to engage the CoE despite the feeling that d Committee is not keen in listening to the voices of our members.
+have been actively trying to engage the CoE despite the feeling that d

-Is there a plot to sideline a critical mass or a majority of Kenyans from airing their views?
+mass or a majority of Kenyans from airing their views?

-Separation of Church and State;
+Separation of Church and

-establishes the Kadhi’s court which legislates over matter concerning the personal law of Muslims.
+a.
+Unfair economic privileges the current Kenyan constitution and the subsequent draft constitutions (Boma’s Draft and Wako Draft) establishes the Kadhi’s court which legislates over matter concerning the personal law of Muslims.
 While this is not in contention because Muslims can enjoy this privilege; however, it is the taxpayers who have to maintain these courts.
 These taxpayers are forced to pay for the upkeep of Kadhi’s through public funds for a private function.
 The argument is that it accords an unfair advantage on those who profess the Muslim religion because the government is empowering those who do not need empowerment.
 Do Muslims need to be empowered when they are not a minority neither do they face discrimination?
 Public funds must not be used to empower a group that is already empowered

 b.
 Acknowledging one religion over the other; the current Kenyan constitution and the subsequent draft constitutions (Bomas Draft and Wako Draft) seem to acknowledge the Muslim religion over other religions by reason of the entrenchment of the Kadhi’s courts/ religious courts in the constitution.

-The result of doing otherwise would be religious tensions and violence.
+The result of doing otherwise would be

-Religious tensions as a source of conflict
+a source of conflict

 The view of many Kenyans recorded by the Commission of Kenya on Constitutional Review (CKRC) in their report was that the Constitution (or government) must not do anything to help, encourage, set up, regulate, fund and protect one particular religion to establishment of its court.

-At Bomas (National Constitutional Conference at Bomas of Kenya) the issue of religious courts was regarded as a contentious issue.
+Conference at Bomas of Kenya) the issue of religious courts was regarded as a

 A lot of conflict ensued regarding the issue of Kadhi’s court being entrenched in the constitution during the constitutional review process at Bomas.
 This conflict was exemplified by the burning of Churches.

-To prevent future religious tensions, religious courts must not be entrenched in the constitution.
-In my view I hold that entrenching Kadhi’s court in the constitution will provide a recipe for future religious tensions, conflicts and violence because it will be viewed that the constitution is elevating one religion over the others.
+religious courts must not be entrenched in the constitution.
+In my view I hold that entrenching Kadhi’s court in the constitution will provide a recipe for future religious

-Sharia law as the source of law for the Kadhi’s court and a source of conflict of laws
+law as the source of law for the Kadhi’s court and a source of conflict of laws

 All laws have a source.
 The sources of Kenyan law are largely borrowed from the English common law and its legal system.
 Where do the Kadhi’s court originate?

-The Kadhi’s court has its source in Sharia law which is a recipe for conflict in law in the future.
-The question this country should be asking is whether it should have Sharia law entrenched its constitution?
-Does Kenya want to go the Sharia way?
+Sharia law which is a recipe for conflict in law in the future.
+The question

 As a Kenyan I would propose that matters that would cause conflict in our laws should be kept away from the constitution.
 A constitution is a document that should steer clean of any religious conflict or rivalry.
 By putting Sharia law alongside our legal system, we are opening the pandoras box to future religious animosity in this country.